ethanmelsh/packet-analyzer/README.md

 # Packet Analyzer

-This repository contains a simple packet analysis tool written in Python.
+Simple packet analysis tool written in Python.
 It uses the `scapy` library to sniff network packets on the local interface and then summarises the results by protocol.
 The script is intended as a minimal example of network‑traffic analysis for educational and monitoring purposes.

 ## Features